Loch Ness: Hydroelectricity

 Loch Ness serves as the lower storage reservoir for the 300MW Foyers pumped-storage hydroelectric scheme, which opened in 1975.
 A smaller (5MW) power station nearby used to provide power for an aluminium smelting plant, but now electricity is generated and supplied to the National Grid.
 Another scheme, the 100-megawatt Glendoe Hydro Scheme near Fort Augustus, began generation in June 2009.
 It was out of service between 2009 and 2012 for repair of the tunnels connecting the reservoir to the turbines.
-The 450 MW / 2.8 GWh Red John project was approved in 2021.
-If funded at £550 million, it would store 5 million cubic meters of water near Dores.